Leading higher-derivative corrections to Kerr geometry: Conclusions

 We have studied some basic properties of the modified Kerr black holes, but the next natural step is to derive observational signatures of these spacetimes.
 Analyzing the geodesics of these black holes is an interesting task, as one would potentially observe effects coming from the loss of integrability or from the absence of $\mathbb{Z}_{2}$ symmetry in parity-violating theories.
 Once the geodesics are determined, one could study gravitational lensing or the black hole shadow, similarly as done \textit{e.g.} in \cite{Amarilla:2010zq,Cunha:2015yba}.
 However, the most sensitive quantity to the corrections --- and that we expect to measure in the near-future thanks to gravitational wave detectors \cite{Berti:2018vdi} --- is the quasinormal mode spectrum of the black hole.
 Hence, determining the quasinormal modes and frequencies of the rotating black holes presented here is a very relevant task, for which one needs to perform perturbation theory.
 Analyzing electromagnetic and scalar perturbations for test fields (or for one of the scalars contained in the model (\ref{Action})) should not involve outstanding complications.
 On the other hand, the study of gravitational perturbations presents a more challenging problem, since one would need to derive the analogous of the Teukolsky equation \cite{Teukolsky:1973ha} for the modified Kerr black holes.
 We feel that this problem should be addressed in future work.

 The observation of deviations from General Relativity in astrophysical black holes would represent a tremendous breakthrough that would revolutionize our current understanding of gravity.
-But even if this is not the case, the expectation that these corrections appear at some higher energy scale is a realistic one.
-Studying their effects on black hole geometries provides us with a rich source of new physics, and allows us to learn about new phenomena that could be inherent to an underlying UV-complete theory of gravity.
+But even if this is not the case, studying the effects of higher-derivative corrections on black hole geometries provides us with a rich source of new physics, and allows us to learn about new phenomena that could be inherent to an underlying UV-complete theory of gravity.

 \acknowledgments We wish to thank Vitor Cardoso and Leo Stein for useful comments.
 The work of PAC is funded by Fundaci\'on la Caixa through a ``la Caixa - Severo Ochoa'' International pre-doctoral grant.
 AR was supported by a ``Centro de Excelencia Internacional UAM/CSIC" FPI pre-doctoral grant and by a grant from the ``Residencia de Estudiantes".
 Both authors were further supported by the MINECO/FEDER, UE grant FPA2015-66793-P, and from the ``Centro de Excelencia Severo Ochoa" Program grant SEV-2016-0597.